 “Praise be to the God and Father of our Lord Jesus Christ, who has blessed us in the heavenly realms with every spiritual blessing in Christ.
 For he chose us in him before the creation of the world to be holy and blameless in his sight.
 In love he predestined us for adoption to sonship through Jesus Christ, in accordance with his pleasure and will—to the praise of his glorious grace, which he has freely given us in the One he loves.” -Ephesians 1:3-6, emphasis added

 So why is this word “in” so important for us on a daily basis?

-Being “in” Christ gives us security and protection from a “hostile enemy” and “hostile darts” that speak lies to us on a daily basis.
-Our security is being “in” Jesus Christ.
-If we are “in” Christ and abiding “in” His love, we can know that even “in” our broken circumstances, God has a purpose that is motivated by His“perfect love”.
+Being in Christ gives us security and protection from a hostile enemy and the hostile darts that speak lies to us on a daily basis.
+Our security is being in Jesus Christ.
+If we are in Christ and abiding in His love, then we can know that even in our broken circumstances, God has a purpose that is motivated by His perfect love.

-“So we have come to know and to believe the love that God has for us.
-God is love, and whoever abides in love abides in God, and God abides in him […] There is no fear in love, but perfect love casts out fear.
-For fear has to do with punishment, and whoever fears has not been perfected in love.” -1 John 4:16, 18
+“And so we know and rely on the love God has for us.
+God is love.
+Whoever lives in love lives in God, and God in them. ...
+There is no fear in love.
+But perfect love drives out fear, because fear has to do with punishment.
+The one who fears is not made perfect in love.” -1 John 4:16, 18

-If we are “in” Christ, whatever touches us must go through Christ first.
+If we are in Christ, whatever touches us must go through Christ first.
 And remember, He can only seek our highest good.
 Why?
 Because God’s love for each of us is perfect, meaning He can only seek our highest good.
 This is His law of love.
-Even in my human love for my children, I realize that my driving agenda is their “highest good” even when they mess up.
+Even in our human love for our children, our driving agenda is their highest good even when they mess up.
 How much more is this true about Christ’s perfect love for us, His children!